arash-shahmansoori/price-prediction-mlops/deployment/kubernetes/README.md

 ## Prerequisites

-- Kubernetes cluster (Kind, Minikube, or any other)
+- **Running Kubernetes cluster** (Kind, Minikube, or any other) - See "Setting Up Kubernetes Cluster" section below
 - kubectl CLI installed and configured
 - Docker images built and pushed to registry:
   - `<your-docker-registry>/streamlit:latest`